 Here are some stain prevention tips.

-Brush and floss regularly.
+Dr. Mark Marchbanks suggests you should Brush and Floss Regularly.
 The most fundamental step you can take at home is to brush your teeth and floss properly and regularly.
 Keep in mind that a tooth stain can be primarily seen as an issue of accumulation — so, it’s better for us to prevent tannins from building up on tooth enamel.
 Make sure to use a brush with soft bristles to avoid further damaging your teeth.

 teeth whitening product crafted to deliver quick yet long-lasting results safely and affordably (Results are best seen after 21 to 30 days of continued use).
 The in-demand kit is composed of a compact mouthpiece equipped with an LED-activated brightener, gentle-formula serum wands, and a professional 3D teeth shade guide to help you track your progress towards a brighter smile.